YaoGroup/slurm-tool/README.md

 ## Usage:

-For example, the [`script_inverse.py`](https://github.com/YaoGroup/IceShelf2D/blob/main/script/script_inverse.py) in out Shelf 2D project receive the value of the interested parameter `noise_ratio` from command line, and also the directory for output the files via `-o` options:
+For example, the [`script_inverse.py`](https://github.com/YaoGroup/IceShelf2D/blob/main/script/script_inverse.py) in our Shelf 2D project receive the value of the interested parameter `noise_ratio` from command line, and also the directory for output the files via `-o` options:

 ```bash
 python ~/IceShelf2D/script/script_inverse.py 0.01 -o /scratch/gpfs/mc4536